StevenClontz/prof.clontz.org/classes/2020/01/ma23x/index.md

 ### Grading

 Final grades will be reported according to the original syllabus.
+Note that this semester you have the option to convert A/B/C grades to S, and D/F grades to U.
+S/U grades do not affect your GPA, but S grades count as passing the course.

 ### Active/Inactive